 The concept of material force

-Material force refers to the fact the the player with a material advantage can gain control by subjecting enemy pieces into defensive positions and then overpower them by means of the extra force.
+Material force refers to the fact that the player with a material advantage can gain control by subjecting enemy pieces into defensive positions and then overpower them by means of the extra force.

 By comparing the material on the board we can easily determine who has a material advantage.
 In the example below white has an extra knight.
 We will use this simple example to illustrate a powerful idea – how to gain complete control by subjecting the enemy pieces into defensive positions.
 And then overpower them by using the brute force of a material advantage.